alt-escapism/stdio/README.md

 # fx(stdio) – the generative artist's studio

-fx(stdio) is a webpack plugin that adds a UI for viewing and controlling the hash and other variables for your fx(hash) projects.
+fx(stdio) makes it easy to control the hash and other variables for your fx(hash) projects.

 ![stdio overview](static/stdio-overview.png)